 In April 2021, production of key chemicals was 850,622 MT and petrochemicals was 1,868,939 MT.

 The specialty chemicals constitute 22% of the total chemicals and petrochemicals market in India.
 The demand for specialty chemicals is expected to rise at a 12% CAGR in 2019-22.
 The petrochemicals demand is expected to record a 7.5% CAGR between 2019 and 2023, with polymer demand increasing at 8%.
 The Indian agrochemicals market was worth ~US$ 4.5 billion in July 2021bh.
-According to Expert Market Research (EMR), the market is expected to register an 8% CAGR to reach US$ 3.7 billion by FY22 and US$ 4.7 billion by FY25.
+According to Expert Market Research (EMR), the market is expected to increase at a CAGR of 8.6% between 2021 and 2026 to reach ~US$ 7.4 billion.

 Investments and Recent Developments